Emil Lewis Holmdahl: Battle of Tierra Blanca

 Within the week, however, the reinforced federal garrison at Chihuahua City had broken through his thin lines and was heading up the railroad towards Juárez.
 Villa sent out patrols to wreck the Central Railroad line leading to the city and deployed his men in a lines centered at Tierra Blanca, twenty miles south of Juárez.
 There, he occupied high ground overlooking the sandy desert through which the federal army would attack.
 His men dug in on a low ridge of dunes on each side of the railroad tracks.
 The enemy force, under Huerta loyalist General Inez Salazar, collided with Villa's trooped on November 24.
 The battle would determine who would hold mastery over the northern terminal at Juárez.
 Orozco, meanwhile led 4,000 of his "Colorados" in an attempt to circle behind the rebels' left flank.
 Villa shifted his reserves and drove them back.
 Throughout the day, hundreds of terrified Mexicans in Juárez fled across the international bridge to El Paso, as the booming of artillery shook window panes in the border cities.
 Trains full of Villa wounded began to return from the front until the Juárez railroad station was bombed and completely destroyed.

-At 5-oclock on the morning of November 25, Villa's troops took the offensive against a federal army exhausted after two days of futile attacks.
-A drive from the rebels left flank didn't net the elusive Orozco, but, to Holmdahl's great delight, isolated 2,000 troops under General Salazar that were pinned against the Rio Grande.
+At 5 o'clock on the morning of November 25, Villa's troops took the offensive against a federal army exhausted after two days of futile attacks.
+A drive from the rebels left flank did not net the elusive Orozco, but, to Holmdahl's great delight, isolated 2,000 troops under General Salazar that were pinned against the Rio Grande.
 Villa sent a courier to the front with a command to take General Salazar alive.
 Villa pledged to "take him to the main square of the city and have the pleasure of shooting him myself".
 Salazar was able to escape, alongside many of his men, by swimming across the river with their horses, while those on foot either swam or built rafts to float to the U.S. side.
 There, they were rounded up and interned by U.S Cavalry patrols.